hariroshan/elixir-erlang-system-design/README.md

 2. Use the module to build Elixir/Erlang Processes (GenServer, GenStage, Flow etc.).
 If needed, use ETS table for read / write faster access to minimize database requests.
 Clean the ETS table when the data is not used.

+3. Connect each process to context level supervisor.
+Connect all context supervisors to application supervisor.

 ### Factors that degrade system performance